Asset Protection

 A trust is a legal instrument, so naturally the answer to this question is it depends.
 When structured the right way and in the proper time frame, a trust should provide you with asset protection from lawsuits and creditors.
 Importantly, the trust must be designed in such a way that there is separation between you and the assets.
 In most cases, this means you need to transfer some degree of control over the assets to a trustee even while you maintain beneficial ownership.
 If you retain direct power to control your assets, the courts will likely find your trust instrument to be a legal fiction.
 A successful trust depends on creating some degree of separation between you and the trust assets.

 The most important aspect of a trust able to provide legal protection of your assets is that the trust is irrevocable.
 This does not necessarily mean the trust cannot be undone or modified.
 Rather, trust assets would be unreachable by creditors since they would not really be taking them from you.
 When a trust is revocable, creditors can still reach it because you have the direct power to undo the trust and take back the assets.
 Even if you are the beneficiary of the irrevocable trust, it is the transfer of control of the assets to the trustee that legally separates you from your assets.
 Exactly how much protection is provided by a trust depends on the law of the jurisdiction where it was established.
-Some attorneys advise you to establish a trust in certain overseas jurisdictions since it is nearly impossible for creditors to reach assets held there.
+Some asset protection attorneys advise you to establish a trust in certain overseas jurisdictions since it is nearly impossible for creditors to reach assets held there.

 Let’s Have a Talk